 Sizing case drain lines.
 Typically, hydraulic motors and pumps have hoses that run to a case drain in order to drain excess internal oil from the motor.
 Having a case drain usually requires running motors in series to avoid damage.
-If the case drain line is undersized on a hydraulic pump (piston) it can cause the pressure in the case to be too high.
-As the pump’s life depreciates its volumetric efficiency will decrease, which in turn will increase leakage from the case drain line.
-If there is extreme case pressure it can cause the piston shoe to lift off the swash plate.
+If the case drain line is undersized on a hydraulic pump (piston), it can cause the pressure in the case to be too high.
+As the pump’s life depreciates, its volumetric efficiency will decrease, which in turn will increase leakage from the case drain line.
+If there is extreme case pressure, it can cause the piston shoe to lift off of the swash plate.
 This will cause damage that will force the pump to stop working.
 Go by the case drain port size or up-size it.
-It is important to make sure the case pressure is below the max rating, which if necessary, can be adjusted at the case drain port size, or increase the size of the port.
+It is important to make sure the case pressure is below the max rating, which, if necessary, can be adjusted at the case drain port size, or increase the size of the port.
 Case pressure can also become too high at:

 - The reservoir well above the pump